fantik/vue-lock-scroll/readme.md

 | propName      | String | $scrollLock |
 | gapedElements      | String      |   '' |

-`propName` - recommended to use with $ prefix to prevent duplicate naming in component
+`propName` - recommended to use with $ prefix to prevent duplicate naming in component.

 `gapedElements` - when scroll locks scrollbar disappears so fixed element position change relative to scrollBar width.
-To prevent it you can pass gapedElements property with css selectors: `'.header, .fixed-div, .absolute-div'`
+To prevent it you can pass gapedElements property with css selectors: `'.header, .fixed-div, .absolute-div'`.

 ### Example
 ```